metapolator/metapolator/specimen,-and-glyph-interaction.md

 1. imported ufos come with spacing set; this can be good or so-so, but we assume that it is a workable spacing for type designers;
 * imported ufos (quite likely) come with kerning tables; these can be good or so-so, but we assume that it is a workable kerning for type designers;
+  * a font with 1000 glyphs has _potentially_ 1 million kerning pairs; this is however impractical—if only for the file size—and we assume that a decent font has around 100, _maybe_ hundreds, kerning pairs defined.
 * if one measures the spacing from the first and last skeleton point of the glyph—instead from the first and last black—then a wholesale stroke weight cis unlikely to trigger a need for wholesale spacing adjustment (the stroke grows/shrinks equally into the inner-glyph space and outwards into the sidebearings).

 After looking at a lot of possible metrics combinations, we picked the following glyph-level parameters: